Ian Hallard: Early and personal life

 Hallard was born in Birmingham on 9 November 1974.
 Following his education at Solihull School and an undergraduate degree at the University of Sheffield, he trained at the Mountview Academy of Theatre Arts on the Post Graduate Acting course, won a singing scholarship, and graduated in 1998.
-He lives with his husband, the actor and screenwriter Mark Gatiss.
-The couple live in Islington in London.
+He lives with his husband, the actor and screenwriter Mark Gatiss, in Islington in London.

 Career

 Theatre

 Hallard has been acting professionally since 1999, when he appeared in a production of Seven Brides for Seven Brothers at the Battersea Arts Centre.
 Since then his roles have included Sordo in Scenes from an Execution at the Royal National Theatre, Lysander in A Midsummer Night's Dream, Bill Taylor in the Michael Frayn farce Donkeys' Years, Jack Worthing in The Importance of Being Earnest and Judah in Joseph and the Amazing Technicolor Dreamcoat.
-His recent work includes the National Theatre production Great Britain by Richard Bean in the ensemble multi-character role of Jimmy the Bins/ St. John/Felix.
+His work also includes the National Theatre production Great Britain by Richard Bean in the ensemble multi-character role of Jimmy the Bins/ St. John/Felix.
 In 2015 he played the leading role of Alan Turing in the UK premiere of the Snoo Wilson play Lovesong of the Electric Bear at the Arts Theatre.

 He played the lead role of Michael in a revival of Mart Crowley's The Boys in the Band at the Park Theatre and on a short UK tour in autumn 2016.
 He then reprised the role when the show transferred to the Vaudeville Theatre in February 2017.
 His performance led to him being nominated as Best Actor in the Whatsonstage.com theatre awards, alongside Ian McKellen, Jamie Parker, Kenneth Branagh, and Ralph Fiennes.

 In 2019, he starred in the revival of Closer to Heaven, the musical written by Jonathan Harvey and Pet Shop Boys at Above the Stag Theatre.

 In March 2021, he played the role of Richard in the first play he wrote, Adventurous, produced by Jermyn Street Theatre.

 He has been the resident panto dame at the Towngate Theatre in Basildon, since first appearing in Beauty and the Beast in 2021.

 In 2023, he played the role of Peter in his own play The Way Old Friends Do which premiered at the Birmingham Repertory Theatre before touring and then transferring to London's West End at the Criterion Theatre in August of that year.

 In 2025, he played the role of Richard in a revival of Naomi Westerman's play Puppy at the King's Head Theatre and also played the role of Orion in Michinari Ozawa's play Our Cosmic Dust, in its first English language translation at the Park Theatre.